cdvelop/tinystring/docs/betterment/ISSUE_STRING_BUILDER.md

 - **Zero race conditions**: All concurrency tests passing
 - **Backward compatibility**: No breaking changes to existing APIs

-The TinyString builder API is now ready for production use with optimal performance characteristics for both single-threaded and concurrent environments.
+The fmt builder API is now ready for production use with optimal performance characteristics for both single-threaded and concurrent environments.